MGerckens/HitoriGB/README.md

 Original game by Nikoli, 1990

-This is the first project I've written at anywhere near this level of complexity.
-Sorry if the code is too unreadable.
 I originally started in late September 2021, when I got sick over a weekend and saw a video about gbdk.
-I thought it would be a fun weekend project, and definitely did not expect to spend 2 full months of my life on it.
-It was fun.
+I thought it would be a fun weekend project, and proceeded to spend two months on it.